 As per the futuristic and shoot-to-kill UI (User Interface), it displays the rotating map, abilities, kills count, arsenal, charge rates, and items you purchased.
 If you have been killed, a damage count is displayed with the percentage of damage coming from various enemies or specific ones and where did the damage originate.

-For those who can offer valuable information or great details about these cheaters and hackers, Riot is offering large amounts of money as a reward.
+Riot offered large amounts of money as a reward for those who can offer valuable information or great details about these cheaters and hackers during the game’s early stages..
 The reward ranges from $25,000 – $100,000.

-Of course, the details presented by a player will be subject to Riot’s valuation of practicality and impact on the game.
+The details presented by a player at the time was subject to Riot’s valuation of practicality and impact on the game.
 Riot Games would like Valorant to focus on fairness at all costs.
 This shall extend to its gameplay, which pays homage to skill and strategy alone.

 Getting to Know Valorant’s Champs: The Agents

 The Valorant gameplay is immersive and exciting (even for a couch potato noob).
-As the streams would portray, five agents are unlocked when you start playing the game during the closed beta access.
 When you continue to play, you gain experience, and as soon as you reach level five, you’ll get an agent to unlock.

 Continuing to progress further on the game, once a player reaches level ten, another agent unlock is received.
 The remaining agents that aren’t unlocked can be obtained by completing contracts (otherwise known as missions) or buy them through in-game purchases.

-If you want to get to know the agents and their tactical advantages, here’s a quick profile of five (yes, five agents while the others we intend for you to discover by yourself) Valorant agents.
+If you want to get to know the current agents and their tactical advantages, here’s a brief guide on their abilities to help you decide which one you want to master first.

 - Brimstone – Can’t seem to corner the enemies in a tight spot for a massacre?
 Why not utilize Brimstone’s aerial assaults and grenades to bring opponents in a chokepoint?

 - Sage – Having a teammate that provides utility, heals, and barriers are essential for a winning strategy.
-If you opt to play with this in mind, have Sage by your side.
+Your primary objective as Sage is to fulfill a support role of healing and resurrecting your allies, as this will undoubtedly bring an advantage to your team.

 PC System Specs for Valorant: Min and Max Requirements